bettersg/saylah/.github/CONTRIBUTING.md

 * [npm LTS](https://nodejs.org/en/)

 #### Dev Setup
-All commands are ran inside of a terminal inside of the vueapp folder
+All commands are ran inside of a terminal inside of the saylah folder
 ```
 npm install
 ```